 A secondary source is a source that was not created first-hand by someone who participated in the historical era.
 Secondary sources are usually created by historians, but based on the historian’s reading of primary sources.
 Secondary sources are usually written decades, if not centuries, after the event occurred by people who did not live through or participate in the event or issue.
 The purpose of a secondary source is to help build the story of your research from multiple perspectives and to give your research historical context.

 An example of a secondary source is Battle Cry of Freedom: The Civil War Era by James M. McPherson, published in 1988.
 Secondary sources are a great starting point in helping you see the big picture.
 Understanding the context of your topic will help you make sense of the primary sources that you find.
 The primary and secondary sources McPherson used are listed in his bibliography.
 Another researcher might consult these same primary sources and reach a different conclusion.

 Tertiary sources are based on a collection of primary and secondary sources and may or may not be written by an expert.
 Tertiary sources should never appear in your bibliography but are only used as exploratory sources, to give you ideas about what to research.
 Wikipedia is not a reliable source and should not be utilized or appear in your bibliography.

-As you may be aware, the Board of Directors and Dr. Cathy Gorn, Executive Director of National History Day (nhd.org) have made a change in the leadership of National History Day – California.
-This new direction is designed to establish a “shared leadership model” among County Office and school district coordinators from across the state who are passionate about continuing to expand and improve NHD-CA.
+The Board of Directors and Dr. Cathy Gorn, Executive Director of National History Day (nhd.org) have made a change in the leadership of National History Day – California.
+This new direction is designed to establish a “shared leadership model” among county office and school district coordinators from across the state who are passionate about continuing to expand and improve NHD-CA.